 Planting beautiful colourful flowers and shrubs all year round feeds important pollinators with essential nutrients.
 Bees, butterflies and other pollinators feed on nectar-rich flowering plants, pollinating them as they go.
 Attracting insects and minibeasts to gardens provide tempting feeding grounds for birds and small mammals.

 Ditch the weed killer and toxic pesticides.

 Many insects are incredibly useful for gardens.
 While moving around, ants and earthworms aerate soil, improving drainage.
 Sadly, pesticides like pellets and powders cause declining insect numbers and harm to wildlife.
 If you are frustrated with plants being obliterated by slugs, why not consider natural methods to keep them at bay?
-Salt and hay can prevent slugs, along with broken eggshells.
+Used coffee grounds and hay can prevent slugs, along with broken eggshells.

 Another popular idea is companion planting to combine plants that compliment each other.
 For example, plant mint next to lettuce to keep away slugs; chives and garlic together to repel aphids and marigolds to attract aphid-eating ladybirds.
 Not only is companion planting great for pest control, it saves space by providing shade and structures to grow around.

 From vast country gardens to small inner city outdoor areas, we can all do something to protect UK wildlife.
 Use hashtag #wildlifefriendlygarden or post your wildlife friendly garden ideas and photos to Cotswold Company social media.